 DEMO: How collaborative tools are improving the ECAD-MCAD environment

-Part 1 tells a story of why the PCB is the medium of all mediums when it comes to electronic devices.
-The PCB has been able to adapt to the revolutionary changes in the technology for decades.
+Part 1 tells a story of why the PCB is the medium of all mediums for electronic devices.
+The PCB has been able to adapt to the revolutionary changes in technology for decades.
 The question remains: Are we getting to a point in which the traditional PCB is hitting its limits?

-Part 2 is presented by Soldiworks.
+Part 2 is presented by Solidworks.
 Josh Moore has been in the PCB industry for 20+ years.
 This presentation looks at the changes in the design and the design process.
-More importantly, the need for more seamless collaboration between the mechanical and electrical engineering disciplines as an entire system become one of many systems in a product.
+More importantly, the need for seamless collaboration between the mechanical and electrical engineering disciplines as an entire system becomes one of many systems in a product.

-This video was presented to simply show the integration solution provided by SOLIDWORKS.
+This video was presented to show the integration solution provided by SOLIDWORKS.
 During the roadshow, the commentary was provided as the video was played.
-For the purposes of this recording and voiceover, the original video is paused as more details are provided for those who are new to the collaboration concept between Mechanical (MCAD) and Electrical (ECAD) tools.
-If you desire more information, please refer to our October 2017 webinar titled “Improving the Altium ECAD/MCAD Connectivity Experience.”
+For this recording and voiceover, the original video is paused.
+More details are provided for new to the collaboration concept between Mechanical (MCAD) and Electrical (ECAD) tools.
+If you desire more information, please refer to our October 2017 webinar titled "Improving the Altium ECAD/MCAD Connectivity Experience."

 Please fill out the form below to request video/more information about this past roadshow.